abbbi/qmpbackup/README.md

 This feature is currently worked on in Qemu and future versions might change that behavior and will make bitmaps persistent.

-2) qmpbackup does not talk to the qemu agent in order to thaw the filesystem or make sure your backed up data is consistent up to a application level.

-3) Using the QMP protocol it cannot be used together with libvirt as libvirt exclusively uses the virtual machines monitor socket.
+2) Using the QMP protocol it cannot be used together with libvirt as libvirt exclusively uses the virtual machines monitor socket.
 I think it will make sure to provide a good implementation of the dirty-bitmap feature in the future.

-4) Qemus ```drive-backup``` function does currently not support dumping data as a stream, it also cannot work with fifo pipes as the blockdriver expects functions as ftruncate and fseek to work on the target file.
+3) Qemus ```drive-backup``` function does currently not support dumping data as a stream, it also cannot work with fifo pipes as the blockdriver expects functions as ftruncate and fseek to work on the target file.